theshepherdmatt/Quadify-rpi5bookworm/README.md

 ### 5. Check CAVA Visualiser Service (if using VU Meter)

-Some display modes (e.g., the VU Meter) require the CAVA visualiser to be running.
+Some display modes (e.g. the VU Meter) require the CAVA visualiser to be running.
 To check CAVA’s status:

 ```bash
 sudo systemctl status cava